Subroto Mukerjee: Early life and education

-Mukerjee was born in Calcutta on 5 March 1911 in a well-known Bengali family.
+Mukerjee was born in Calcutta on 5 March 1911 in a well-known Bengali Brahmin family.
 His father was Satish Chandra Mukherjee of the Indian Civil Service, and his mother, Charulata Mukherjee, was a social worker.
 His paternal grandfather, Nibaran Chandra Mukherjee, pioneered several social and educational reforms in India and was a member of the Brahmo Samaj.
 His maternal grandfather Prasanna Kumar Roy of the Indian Education Service, was the first Indian Principal of Presidency College, Kolkata.
 His maternal grandmother, Sarala Roy, was an educationist and social worker who founded the Gokhale Memorial Girls' School.

 The youngest of four children, Mukherjee was taken to England when he was three months old.
 However, he spent his childhood in Krishnanagar and Chinsura in Bengal.
 As a boy, he displayed an aptitude for a military career, probably inherited from his uncle, Flight Lieutenant Indra Lal Roy, who had joined the Royal Flying Corps during the First World War.
 Roy was the first Indian to be awarded the Distinguished Flying Cross and the only Indian flying ace.

 Mukerjee's elder sister Renuka Ray was a prominent freedom fighter, who became a member of the Indian parliament, cabinet minister and ambassador.
 She attended the University of Cambridge and the London School of Economics.

 Mukerjee was educated at Nainital Diocesan Boys' High School in Nainital, at Loreto Convent in Calcutta, at Howrah Zilla School, and also at a school in Hampstead in England.
 He completed his secondary education at Birbhum Zilla School in 1927.
 He then attended Presidency College, Calcutta for year, before studying at the University of Cambridge.